Disney Photography Tips: Get the Best Photos with Your Smartphone

 EDIT YOUR PHOTOS

-When it comes to editing, keep it simple.
-I love using Lightroom Mobile.
-It’s a free app and pretty easy to use.
-Most of the time I end up brightening my photos and fixing any color issues, especially if you take a lot of photos inside.
-Those overhead lights can make your photos look orange or yellow.
-This is a super easy fix in Lightroom.
-You can also purchase presets online, that already have the editing features set and you can just add it to your photos in the Lightroom app.
+You can also purchase presets online, that already have the editing features set.
+Simply apply the preset to your photos in the Lightroom app.
 You may still have to make a few adjustments, but it’s really helpful and saves a lot of time.
 Plus, it will help your photos look cohesive if you’re using similar editing styles!

 CREATE AN ALBUM